ACCA After CA

 If you go through an ACCA partner, we estimate your costs to be around INR 150,00 which will cover the following

-3) ACCA exam fees for the four professional papers
+3) exam fees for the four professional papers

 To know more do reach out to the Eduyush team.

-To enrol for ACCA, students will need to apply via Myacca for exemptions from 9 papers.
+To enrol, students will need to apply via Myacca for exemptions from 9 papers.
 If you are keen on enrolling, Eduyush team will help you out in this regard and also work on your scholarships on your exemptions.

 For a CA, you need to write four professional-level papers and complete an ethics module.

-We estimate approximately a year to eighteen months to complete the ACCA for a CA. This is after factoring in your work schedule and trends of our past students.
+We estimate approximately a year to eighteen months to complete.
+This is after factoring in your work schedule and trends of our past students.

 If you are planning to take up ACCA, its always better to start it after your CA for the following reasons